UWASIKLK/pands-weekly-tasks/README.md

 This program must import the ‘sys’ module to pass an argument from the command line.
 The sys.argv represent a list of command line arguments, where the sys.argv[0] returns the script name itself, and can be ignore.
 The sys.argv[1] returns the first argument passed at the command line.

-The program uses the open() function with an "r" to read the desired text file.
-To count how often both letters occur, use the count() function of lowercase "e" and uppercase "E".
+The program uses the 'open()' function with an "r" to read the desired text file.
+To count how often both letters occur, use the 'count()' function of lowercase "e" and uppercase "E".
 Separately prints occurrences of "e", "E", and overall.

 > [es.py](https://github.com/UWASIKLK/pands-weekly-tasks/blob/main/week07/es.py)